-- SEE field work Activity Leader Health Declaration
+- SEE Field Acitivty Leader Health Declaration and Consent

 - SEE field activity participation declaration

-- This documentation is then submitted to firstname.lastname@example.org for feedback, sign-off and approval.
+2. This documentation is then submitted/emailed to: email@example.com for feedback, sign-off and approval.
 It is important that this happens well in advance of the proposed field activity dates.

-- The Field Activity Leader may nominate another suitably qualified person to assist in both the planning and running of the trip.
+3. The Field Activity Leader may nominate another suitably qualified person to assist in both the planning and running of the trip.
 Such a person becomes the ‘Deputy Activity Leader’.
-Both the FIELD ACTIVITY LEADER and the DEPUTY ACTIVITY LEADER will have to complete Activity Leader: Health Declaration and Consent Once completed these are then presented to email@example.com.
+Both the FIELD ACTIVITY LEADER and the DEPUTY ACTIVITY LEADER will have to complete Activity Leader: Health Declaration and Consent.
+Once completed these are also submitted/emailed to: firstname.lastname@example.org

 "The detail presented on the consent forms and undergraduate/400 medical/dietary notifications lists is both personal and private.
 The Field Activity Leader(s) are legally bound to respect the sensitive nature of that information, that said, transference of that detail occurs on a ‘need-to-know’ basis (e.g. cooks must be made aware of special dietary requirements, demonstrators need to know about medications/allergies amongst members of their group)."